The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 “When Your ‘Impulsive Shopping’ Is Actually ‘Executive Skill Testing’: Let’s Call It Research”

-Next time that sudden urge strikes to buy a set of gold-plated staplers, embrace it as research in impulse control.
-If anyone questions your spending habits, simply explain it's for an executive skills feedback loop.
+Next time that sudden urge strikes to buy a set of gold-plated staplers, accept it as research in impulse control.
+If anyone questions your spending habits, simply explain it’s for an executive skills feedback loop.
 Because nothing says practicality like luxury office supplies.

 “From Hot Mess to Corporate Success: How San Francisco Coffee Addicts Balance Excel and Espressos”